microsoft/LightGBM/README.md

 For more details, please refer to [Features](https://github.com/Microsoft/LightGBM/wiki/Features).

-The [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#comparison-experiment) on public dataset show that LightGBM outperform other existing boosting tools on both efficiency and accuracy, with significant lower memory consumption.
+The [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#comparison-experiment) on public datasets show that LightGBM outperform other existing boosting tools on both efficiency and accuracy, with significant lower memory consumption.
 What's more, the [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#parallel-experiment) show that LightGBM can achieve linear speed-up by using multiple machines for training in specific settings.

 Get Started
 ------------